Daandelange/ofxAbletonLiveSet/README.md

 ofxAbletonLiveSet
 =================

-Ableton Live Set Project File parser.
+Retro-engineered Ableton Live Set Project File parser powered by [PugiXML](https://github.com/zeux/pugixml/).
-Loads an `.als` (or `.xml`) Ableton Live set into useable OpenFrameworks variables.
+Loads an `.als` (or `.xml`) Ableton Live set into useable OpenFrameworks variables & events.
 Useful for generating visuals that synchronise with audio.

 _Note: This plugin doesn't let you control Ableton via OSC. (use [ofxAbleton](https://github.com/tassock/ofxAbleton) or [ofxAbletonLive](http://github.com/genekogan/ofxAbletonLive) for that)_